Paul Hardart

 Biography

 Professor Hardart received his B.A. in English from the College of the Holy Cross and his M.B.A. from the J.L.
-Kellogg School of Graduate Management at Northwestern University.
+Kellogg School of Management at Northwestern University.

 Academic Background